 The phonetic alphabet is super useful both in your home and travelling life for any communication over the phone.
 It’s a fairly quick thing to learn that once you know it, you know it for good.

-Thanks for reading and I hope you found this list useful!
+Thanks for reading and I hope you found this list of things to do at the airport whilst you wait for your flight useful!